portainer/portainer-docs/docs/v2.0/endpoints/api.md

   "jwt":"eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MSwidXNlcm5hbWUiOiJhZG1pbiIsInJvbGUiOjEsImV4cCI6MTQ5OTM3NjE1NH0.NJ6vE8FY1WG6jsRQzfMqeatJ4vh2TWAeeYfDhP71YEE"
 }</code></pre>

-You need to retrieve this token.
-You will need to pass this token inside the <b>Authorization</b> header when executing an authentication query against the API.
+You need to retrieve this token and pass it into the <b>Authorization</b> header when executing an authentication query against the API.

-The value of the <b>Authorization</b> header must be of the form Bearer <code><JWT_TOKEN></code>.
+The value of the <b>Authorization</b> header must be of the form Bearer <code>JWT_TOKEN</code>.

 <pre><code>Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MSwidXNlcm5hbWUiOiJhZG1pbiIsInJvbGUiOjEsImV4cCI6MTQ5OTM3NjE1NH0.NJ6vE8FY1WG6jsRQzfMqeatJ4vh2TWAeeYfDhP71YEE</code></pre>

-<b>NOTE:</b> This token has a 8 hour validity, you'll need to generate another token to execute authenticated queries once this one expires.
+<b>NOTE:</b> This token has an 8 hour validity, you'll need to generate another token to execute authenticated queries once this one expires.

 ## Local endpoint via the Docker socket

-This query will create an endpoint called test-local and will use the Docker socket to communicate with this environment.
+This query will create an endpoint called <b>test-local</b> and will use the Docker socket to communicate with this environment.

 <b>NOTE:</b> This example requires to you bind-mount the Docker socket when running Portainer.
+Run the following:

 <pre><code>$ http --form POST :9000/api/endpoints \
 "Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MSwidXNlcm5hbWUiOiJhZG1pbiIsInJvbGUiOjEsImV4cCI6MTQ5OTM3NjE1NH0.NJ6vE8FY1WG6jsRQzfMqeatJ4vh2TWAeeYfDhP71YEE" \